-This is extensive, even when compared with the set-ups of other professional musicians.
-And so it is a set-up that is likely to be far beyond the reach of the majority of guitarists.
+This is extensive, even when compared with the setups of other professional musicians.
+As such it is a setup that is likely to be far beyond the reach of the majority of guitarists.

 As such, although the original amps that Johnson uses – or accurate reissue versions – are still available, I don’t think it makes sense to explore those options in too much detail.

 Instead, I think there are two different options you can consider.
 This is assuming that you want one, rather than three amps, and that you are somewhat constrained by the volume at which you can play.

 The first of these options is to look at Marshall amps.